Frisian languages: Classification

-Family tree

 Frisian languages belong to the West Germanic branch of the Indo-European languages, the most widespread language family in Europe and the world.
 Its closest living genealogical relatives are the Anglic languages, i.e. English and Scots (Anglo-Frisian languages); together with the also closely related Low Saxon dialects the two groups make up the group of North Sea Germanic languages.